An Advanced Hybrid Quantum Tabu Search Approach to Vehicle Routing Problems

 The other quantum component in our algorithm was in the intensification process.
 Following \cite{taillard1993parallel}, we considered calculating the routes (solving the TSP for one route) from the best-known solution at certain points during the search.
 To do it, we save the best solution found throughout the search.
 When the quantum routing is triggered, we build a QUBO formulation as described in Eqn. \eqref{eqn:A}, Eqn. \eqref{eqn:B} and Eqn. \eqref{eqn:C} for the TSP of each route in the best-known solution and then send the QUBO to the quantum computer for optimization.
 It is done one by one for each route in the solution.
 The processing time for the quantum computer to solve these TSP QUBO's is in the order of milliseconds.
-After the quantum computer is finished, we put the results back into our classical formulation.
+After the quantum computer is finished, we reformat the results in our classical framework.
 The classical formulation becomes the next starting solution for the next iteration of the main loop.
 In \cite{taillard1993parallel}, they would perform the routing step every twenty main loop iterations.

+This quantum component is not employed to outperform classical TSP solvers in isolation, but to generate high-quality route segments.
+This allows us to still utilize QA to solve harder CVRPs at a scale unattainable by quantum means alone.
 Currently, access to QC is not free and involves cost, so the fewer calls to QC, the lower the cost for our algorithm.
-Additionally, access to QC is done using a cloud service, so more calls can increase the probability of an access error.
+Additionally, accessing QC is done using a cloud service, so more calls can increase the probability of an access error.
 Our preliminary algorithm would trigger this process if TS had not found a new global best solution in the last 2000 iterations of the main loop.
-In our new approach, we tried triggering this form of intensification at different intervals.
-Section four will show how changing that interval impacted our results.
+In our new approach, we attempted to trigger this form of intensification at varying intervals.
+Section \ref{sec4} will show how changing that interval impacted our results.